-Password Function NOTE: If features have been enabled to prevent removing the BIOS administrator password, you may not be able to remove it until those features have been disabled.
+Password Function BIOS administrator password Protects access to Computer Setup.
+NOTE: If features have been enabled to prevent removing the BIOS administrator password, you may not be able to remove it until those features have been disabled.
 Power-on password Must be entered each time you turn on or restart the computer.
 If you forget your power-on password, you cannot turn on or restart the computer.
 DriveLock master password Protects access to the internal hard drive that is protected by DriveLock, and is set under DriveLock Passwords during the enable process.
 This password is also used to remove DriveLock protection.
 DriveLock user password Protects access to the internal hard drive that is protected by DriveLock, and is set under DriveLock Passwords during the enable process.
+For details about each of these passwords, see the following to pics.